Soaking in the Serenity of Scotland’s Tiny Isle of Iona

 For our afternoon we were taking a boat tour over to the mythically-awesome Isle of Staffa, so we wandered down to the pier to meet our boat, and boarded the Iolaire of Iona.

-You can read all about our amazing visit to Staffa and the famous Cave of Melodies (and see all the cool pics of the hexagonal basalt stone) in A Day on Scotland’s Magical Isle of Staffa!!
+You can read all about our amazing visit to Staffa and the famous Cave of Melodies (and see all the cool pics of the hexagonal basalt stone)!!

 It was awesome to spend the afternoon on the water (I love being on a boat!) and we couldn’t have asked for a prettier day for both Iona and Staffa—seriously, it was the nicest weather of our entire trip.
 When we returned from Staffa, we walked around a bit and then had an early dinner in town.